joemoose/dungeoneers.d20/docs/play.md

 ### Loss of Status

 Once you become a hero or a villain, you maintain that status and any boon tokens until your reputation returns to zero.

-## Time

-The game measures time in three durations:

-- **Round** is the time scale for combat.
-Each round is around 10 seconds.
-- **Turn** is the time scale for exploration.
-Each turn is 10 minutes, enough time to explore a room and perform an action or two.
-- **Watch** is the time scale used when traveling.
-Each Watch is 6 hours: morning, afternoon, evening, and night.
-A party can travel 6 miles in 1 watch in open terrain and clear weather.

 ## Zones